-Midcentury modern fanatics live for its unparalleled characteristics, and while traditionalists might faint, interior design was never meant to follow a strict set of rules.
+Midcentury modern fanatics live for their unparalleled characteristics, and while traditionalists might faint, interior design was never meant to follow a strict set of rules.

 So, compile ideas for the perfect midcentury modern bedroom by browsing through these bits of eye candy.

 Clean, open, and bright, this bedroom is the perfect tranquil space for unwinding after long days.
-It has plenty of style, but because the tones subdued, it feels utterly relaxing as opposed to rooms with busier prints and colors.
+It has plenty of style, but because the tones are subdued, it feels utterly relaxing, as opposed to rooms with busier prints and colors.

-Sandy colors, a Sputnik-style chandelier, and a light wooden coffee table infuse a little bit of magic into this bedroom that strikes an immaculate balance between midcentury modern and a minimalist's dreamy palette.
+Sandy colors, a Sputnik-style chandelier, and a light wooden coffee table infuse a little bit of magic into this bedroom, which strikes an immaculate balance between midcentury modern and a minimalist's dreamy palette.
 This room is proof that these so-called "boring" colors are too good to pass up.

 Splash of Boho